FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 }
 ```

-> Note: To see your paywall UI in previews, drag & drop your config file in the 'Setup' tab to your `Preview Assets.xcassets` folder (in addition to `Assets.xcassets`).
+> Note: To see your paywall UI in previews, drag & drop your config file in the 'Setup' tab to your `Preview Assets.xcassets` folder (in addition to `Assets.xcassets`), but rename this asset from 'FreemiumKit' to 'FreemiumKitPreview' after the drag to avoid duplicate asset warnings.

 ## Direct Access to StoreKit Transactions